pingcap/docs/sql-statements/sql-statement-drop-placement-policy.md

 > **Warning:**
 >
 > Placement Rules in SQL is an experimental feature.
-Syntax may change before its final release, and there may be bugs.
+The syntax might change before its GA, and there might also be bugs.
 >
-> If you understand the risks, run `SET GLOBAL tidb_enable_alter_placement = 1;` to enable this experiment.
+> If you understand the risks, you can enable this experiment feature by executing `SET GLOBAL tidb_enable_alter_placement = 1;`.

 `DROP PLACEMENT POLICY` is used to drop a previously created placement policy.